Things you should know:

 These tend to be linked with some inappropriate behaviours around the time your child goes to bed.
 It means it is hard to get them to go to bed, go to sleep and stay asleep.
 See Behavioural Sleep Problems in Children.
-For information on hours of sleep you could expect at different ages see Sleep Needs across the Lifespan.
+For information on hours of sleep you could expect at different ages see How much sleep do you really need?

 You notice that your child snores at night, has very restless sleep and wakes in the morning but does not look refreshed.

 Your child may have Obstructive Sleep Apnoea Syndrome.
 They will need to see a paediatric sleep specialist.
 This is to look at your child's breathing and sleep